jitencodes/cryptoview/README.md

 -  makestyles by material design for css styling
 -  firebase for authentication and database
 -  AntDesign (components and icons)
--  Redux for state management
+-  Context Api for state management
 -  Firebase hosting for hosting.

 In the project directory, you can run: